chocochipz/CSBill/README.md

  * before PHP 5.3.8, if you get an error involving annotations, you've hit a known PHP bug (see https://bugs.php.net/bug.php?id=55156).

-The latest version of PHP is always re
+*Note:* The latest version of PHP is always recommended

 Installation
 ------------